Ashes: James Anderson says England's tour has not been 'disastrous'

 "It showed exactly what sort of person he is.
 He wants to lead by example and has been a fantastic captain throughout this tour.
 I just hope it's not too serious and he can sleep it off."

-Anderson also praised the leadership of 27-year-old, who is on his first tour as captain.
+Anderson also praised the leadership of the 27-year-old, who is leading his first tour as captain.

 "Ask any captain who has toured Australia - it's not an easy place to come, especially when you're on the wrong end of results," said the Lancashire bowler.